-The Ministry of Public Health has issued a guide titled “10 Things Tourists Need to Know about Cannabis in Thailand” to tell visitors about what they can and cannot do with cannabis in the country.
+The Ministry of Public Health has issued a guide titled “10 Things Tourists Need to Know about Cannabis in Thailand” to improve visitors’ understanding about what they can and cannot do with cannabis in the country.

 Thailand is the first Asian country to have decriminalised cannabis, which has led to great interest in cannabis-based products among visitors and people planning to travel to the country, according to Dr Narong Apikulwanit, the ministry’s deputy permanent secretary.

 Public Health Minister Anutin Charnvirakul has insisted that the aim of decriminalisation is to promote medical use of marijuana and create economic opportunities for local people.
 Foreigners who want to visit Thailand just to get high should think again, he has said.

 But in the current legal vacuum, hundreds of cannabis dispensaries — recreational and otherwise — have proliferated and they are well documented on websites such as Highthailand.

 Meanwhile, the ministry wants to ensure that visitors are clear on what the law permits so that they can act accordingly.
 It has asked provincial tourism offices to distribute the English-language handbook to visitors and it plans to make it available in other languages including Chinese, Korean, Japanese and Russian.

 - Carrying seeds or parts of cannabis plants from and to Thailand for personal purposes is not permitted.